oznogon/gattaibushido-public/rules/03_basic_play.md

 If you're not used to playing cards, the terms "face" and "facing" and "face cards" can be a bit confusing.
 Hopefully the following can make some of that easier:

 * Every card has a Face and a Back.
 The Face shows the rank and suit of the card, while the Back shows the standard card backing pattern for that deck.
 * Some cards have *literal* faces on their faces, denoting them as Jacks, Queens, and Kings.
 While every card in the deck has a face, these cards are *specifically* called Face Cards.
+They have number values of 11, 12, and 13, respectively.
 * Finally, the term "facing" is used to denote the directional positioning of the card in play.
 For example, if a card is laying on the table with it's "face" side directed downward, then it is noted as "facing" down, or simply "face-down."